 - The default width in the studio will be set to 540px for mobile and 768px for tablet, this is what we typically recommend for each

-- Set width to 800px, fold to 400px and height to ~2X original height of desktop experience (adjust as needed)
+- The height should be ~2X original height of desktop experience (adjust as needed)

-- Add additional On Click interaction to any Rollover Hotspot – Rollovers don’t work on mobile
+- Add additional On Click interactions to any On Hover Hotspots – Rollovers don’t work on mobile

-- Ensure body fonts are size 24pt and above (see experience below)
+- Ensure body fonts are size 18pt and above (see experience below)

-- Avoid “light” and “thin” weight fonts as they may not render well on mobile>/li>
+- Avoid “light” and “thin” weight fonts as they may not render well on mobile

 - Autoplay videos are not always supported on mobile browsers.
 Mobile Safari and mobile Chrome currently support autoplay